-GEORGE W. BOUNDS, JR., M.D., Assistant Clinical Professor of Ophthalmology and Acting Head of the Division
+GEORGE W. BOUNDS, JR., M.D., Assistant Clinical Professor of Ophthalmology and Acting Chairman of the Department

-HENRY CARROLL SMITH, M.D., Clinical Professor of Ophthalmology FOWLER HOLLABAUGH, M.D., Associate Clinical Professor of Ophthalmology

-KATE SAVAGE ZERFOSS, M.D., Associate Clinical Professor of Ophthalmology, Emeritus

-G. Allen Lawrence, M.D., Assistant Clinical Professor of Ophthalmology John B. Bond, M.D., Instructor in Ophthalmology Ernesto M. Cube, M.D., Instructor in Ophthalmology L. Rowe Driver, M.D., Clinical Instructor in Ophthalmology Philip L. Lyle, M.D., Clinical Instructor in Ophthalmology J. Ralph Rice, M.D., Clinical Instructor in Ophthalmology Fred A. Rowe, M.D., Clinical Instructor in Ophthalmology
+HENRY CARROLL SMITH, M.D., Clinical Professor of Ophthalmology FOWLER HOLLABAUGH, M.D., Associate Clinical Professor of Ophthalmology G. ALLEN LAWRENCE, M.D., Assistant Clinical Professor of Ophthalmology PHILIP L. LYLE, M.D., Assistant Clinical Professor of Ophthalmology FRED A. ROWE, M.D., Assistant Clinical Professor of Ophthalmology ERNESTO M. CUBE, M.D., Instructor in Ophthalmology LOUIS F. POWELL, M.D., Instructor in Ophthalmology SPENCER P. THORNTON, M.D., Instructor in Ophthalmology JOHN B. BOND, M.D., Clinical Instructor in Ophthalmology ABRAHAM PACHA CHEIJ, M.D., Clinical Instructor in Ophthalmology U. ROWE DRIVER, M.D., Clinical Instructor in Ophthalmology J. RALPH RICE, M.D., Clinical Instructor in Ophthalmology

 1. OPHTHALMOLOGY.
-A course of lectures is given on the diseases of the eye, both local and in association with systemic conditions, and on the various causes of disturbed vision.
-The physiology and anatomy of the eye are reviewed briefly.
+A course of lectures is given on the diseases of the cyc, both local and in association with systemic conditions, and on the various causes of disturbed vision.
+The physiology and anatomy of the cyc are reviewed briefly.
 One hour a week during the fall quarter of the third year.
 Instruction to students continues on the wards and in the outpatient service during both the third and fourth years.
 Dr. Bounds and Staff.